YukiAtsusaka/cWise/README.md

 <br>

 ## `bc.est`: Estimate the Prevalence of Sensitive Attributes
-Generate a bias-corrected crosswise estimate using a crosswise data as fololws:
+Generate a bias-corrected crosswise estimate using a crosswise data as follows:

 ```r
 prev <- bc.est(Y=Y, A=A, p=0.15, p.prime=0.15, data=cmdata)